-ELEC 621 Renewable Energy Resources and Technologies 3(3,0)

-This course covers renewable energy technologies from the engineering point of view: applications, engineering calculations and design, feasibility and so on.
-The main aim of the course is to provide the student with a systematic understanding of current knowledge, problems and insight into the field of renewable energy technologies.

-ELEC 622 | The Smart Grid

-The use of communications and information technologies is likely to cause major shifts in the way energy gets delivered.
-The smart grid will use these technologies to deliver electricity reliably and efficiently, and it has the potential to radically change the electricity sector in the same way that new technologies changed the telecommunications sector.
+ELEC 621 Renewable Energy Resources and Technologies 3(3,0) This course of This course covers renewable energy technologies from the engineering point of view: applications, applications, engineering calculations and design, feasibility and so on.
+The main aim of the course is to course is to provide the student with a systematic understanding of current knowledge, problems and d insight into the field of renewable energy technologic es.
+ELEC 622 ELEC 622 The Smart Grid 3(3,0) The use of communications and information technologies is likely to cause major shifts in the way energy gets delivered.
+The smart grid will use these technologies to deliver electricity reli ably and efficiently, and it has the potential to radicall ly change the electricity sector in the same way that new technologies changed the telecommunications sector.
 This course will examine not just the smart grid technologies, but the transformational impacts of the smart grid on the industry.
 Students in this course will learn the fundamentals of the smart grid: its purpose and objectives, its technologies, its architectures, and its management.
 Students will also learn many of the challenges facing the smart grid as part of its evolution.